-Veteran’s Administration Aid & Attendance Program
+Veteran’s Administration Aid & Attendance Program for In Home Care in Metro East IL.

 The Veteran’s Administration offers Aid & Attendance as part of an “improved pension” benefit that is largely unknown.
 This is not a new benefit, and in fact has been an available entitlement for over 50 years.
 This Improved Pension allows veterans and surviving spouses to receive a monetary benefit when they require the regular attendance of another person to assist in eating, bathing, dressing or other activities of daily living.
 It also includes individuals who are blind or a patient in a nursing home because of mental or physical incapacity.
 Assisted care in an assisting living facility also qualifies.